retry51776/notes/psychlogy/README.md

     - 3.8.2 Other trust you to resolve problem

 - choice 4.
-Get others resolve problem for you.
+Outsource Problem.
-  - 4.1 Reliance on others
+  - 4.1 Reliance on people
-  - 4.2 Observe & go to #3
+  - 4.2 Reliance on machine